-Tongan citizens do not need a tourist visa when travelling to Peru.
-Peru Visa free is free for Tongan citizens.
-With this visit visa stay is usually short with a period of 180 days.
+Manx citizens do not need a tourist visa when travelling to Peru.
+Peru Visa free is free for Manx citizens.
+With this visit visa stay is usually short with a period of 183 days.
 Applicant is not required to be present when applying for Peru Visa free.
 A total of 3 documents are required for applying Peru Visa free.

-Do you need a visa to go to Peru from Tonga?
+Do you need a visa to go to Peru from Isle of Man?

-No, Peru visa is not required for Tongan citizens.
-Tongan passport holders do not need to apply for a visa.
+No, Peru visa is not required for Manx citizens.
+Manx passport holders do not need to apply for a visa.